 The moon will reach its first quarter phase on January 20, at 21:02 UTC.
-For us in North America, that means the first quarter moon comes during the daytime hours on January 20, at 4:02 p.m.
+For us in North America, that means the exact moment of first quarter moon comes during our daytime hours on January 20 (4:02 p.m.
 EST, 3:02 p.m.
 CST, 2:02 p.m.
 MST and 1:02 p.m.
-PST.
-Guess what?
-You can still see the moon at this time from North America, because the first quarter moon will be above your horizon.
+PST).
+But guess what?
+You can still see the moon from North America at this time, because first quarter moons tend to rise around noon and set around midnight.
+Thus this month’s first quarter moon will be above our North American horizons at the crest of this particular phase.
+Look for it – pale and dreamlike – against the blue sky.
+Then look for the moon near Mars when night falls!

 Want to find out when the moon rises and reaches its first quarter phase in your part of the world?
-Click on the Sunrise Sunset Calendar, remembering to check the Moon phases and Moonrise and moonset boxes.
+Visit Sunrise Sunset Calendars, remembering to check the moon phases and moonrise and moonset boxes.

-The good news is that Mars and Uranus are close together on the sky’s dome, so Mars and Uranus will both take stage in a single binocular field of view for the next week or so.
-At conjunction, Mars passes 1 3/4 degrees to the north of Uranus on January 21, 2021, at about 24 hours UTC.
-(For reference, the width of your finger at an arm length approximates 2 degrees.)
-At North American time zones, that translates to January 21, at 7 p.m EST, 6 p.m.
-CST, 5 p.m.
-MST and 4 p.m.
-PST.
+The interesting news is that Mars and Uranus are close together on the sky’s dome, so that – theoretically – you could see Mars and Uranus in a single binocular field of view for the next week or so, if the moon weren’t in the way.
+Mars will pass 1.75 degrees to the north of Uranus on January 22, 2021, at about 0 hours UTC.
+For reference, the width of your finger at arm’s length approximates 2 degrees.

 Superior planets – planets that revolve around the sun outside of Earth’s orbit – also reach eastern quadrature in Earth’s sky at regular intervals.
 In next next few weeks, Uranus and then Mars will reach eastern elongation (90 degrees east of the sun) as well.
 Uranus will be at eastern elongation on January 26, 2021, at 12:48 UTC, and Mars on February 1, 2021, at 10:34 UTC.
 Once again, if you could look down upon the plane of the solar system, you’d see the superior planet-Earth-sun making a right angle in space, with Earth at the vertex of this right angle.